 Friendly Interactive Shell (fish)

-Note: ST2 support is capped at fish version 2.7, with a limited set of the following features.
+Note: ST3 support will cease in a future release.
+ST2 support is capped at fish 2.7 with a limited set of the following features.

 - Snippets for common constructs.

 - Extensive syntax highlighting: